Jorgenlf/gym_quad/perception/README.md

 This module contains the code for the perception component of the drone simulation.
 It includes scripts for running and pre-training the perception model, as well as utilities for data handling, loading and saving models, and plotting.

+(Insert fancy pictue of VAE model from the thesis here)

 ## Files

 - `VAE/...`: Contains the encoders, decoders and VAE arcitechture.